Languages of the United Kingdom: Second or additional languages

-Throughout the UK, many citizens can speak, or at least understand (to a degree where they could have a conversation with someone who speaks that language), a second or even a third language from secondary school education, primary school education or from private classes.
-23% of the UK population can speak/understand French, 9% can speak/understand German and 8% can speak/understand Spanish.

-38% of UK citizens report that they can speak (well enough to have a conversation) at least one language other than their mother tongue, 18% at least two languages and 6% at least three languages.
+Throughout the UK, many citizens can speak a second or even a third language from secondary school education, primary school education or from private classes.
+A 2006 survey found that 23% of the UK population self-reported that they could hold a "basic conversation" in French, 9% in German and 8% in Spanish.
+In the same survey, 38% of UK citizens reported that they could speak (well enough to have a conversation) at least one language other than their mother tongue, 18% at least two languages and 6% at least three languages.
 62% of UK citizens cannot speak any second language.
 These figures include those who describe their level of ability in the second language as "basic".
-Due to the dominance of modern English in media and business, English speakers have little exposure to foreign languages and media.

 Language teaching is compulsory in all English schools from the ages of 5 or 7.
 Modern and ancient languages, such as French, German, Spanish, Latin, Greek, Urdu, Mandarin, Russian, Bengali, Hebrew, and Arabic, are studied.
 Language teaching is compulsory from the ages of 11 or 12 in Scotland and Wales.

-Norman French and Latin
+Law French and Latin

-Norman French is still used in the Houses of Parliament for certain official business between the clerks of the House of Commons and the House of Lords, and on other official occasions such as the dissolution of Parliament.
+Law French is still used in the Houses of Parliament for certain official business between the clerks of the House of Commons and the House of Lords, and on other official occasions such as the dissolution of Parliament.

 Latin is also used to a limited degree in certain official mottoes, for example Nemo me impune lacessit, legal terminology (habeas corpus), and various ceremonial contexts.
 Latin abbreviations can also be seen on British coins.
 The use of Latin has declined greatly in recent years.
 However, the Catholic Church retains Latin in official and quasi-official contexts.
 Latin remains the language of the Roman Rite, and the Tridentine Mass is celebrated in Latin.
 Although the Mass of Paul VI is usually celebrated in English, it can be and often is said in Latin, in part or whole, especially at multilingual gatherings.
 It is the official language of the Holy See, the primary language of its public journal, the Acta Apostolicae Sedis, and the working language of the Roman Rota.

 At one time, Latin and Greek were commonly taught in British schools (and were required for entrance to the ancient universities until 1919, for Greek, and the 1960s, for Latin), and A-Levels and Highers are still available in both subjects.